filecoin-project/filecoin-docs/docs/concepts/why-filecoin.md

 ## Active community

 Filecoin has an active community of contributors to answer questions and help newcomers get started.
 There is an open dialog between users, developers and storage providers.
 If you need help, you will likely be able to reach the person who designed or built the system in question.
+Reach out on [Filecoin’s chat and forums](/community/chat-and-forums).